hazelcast/hazelcast-jet-reference-manual/src/webpage.md

 the computing resources.

-The breakthrough application speed is achieved by keeping both the computation and data storage in the memory.
-The embedded Hazelcast IMDG provides elastic in-memory storage and it is a great tool for publishing the results of the computation or as a cache for datasets to be used during the computation.
+The breakthrough application speed is achieved by keeping both the computation and data storage in memory.
+The embedded Hazelcast IMDG provides elastic in-memory storage and is a great tool for storing the results of a computation or as a cache for datasets to be used during the computation.
 Extremely low end-to-end latencies can be achieved this way.